 For this project I worked as the lead programmer and a designer.
 As a designer I collaborated with the team to design the mechanics and puzzles, with a focus on creating a balanced experience for both players.
 In particular, I was responsible for designing and prototyping the mechanics which would allow both players to interact.

 As lead programmer I worked with a core team of three other programmers, and my role included team leadership, coordination with other disciplines, task planning and delegation, code documentation and review, and the designing and implementing of several core features of the game.

 One of the features I designed and worked on was a completely original network architecture, which included a server console program and the corresponding client-side code and user interface.
 This was created from the ground up, using the .NET framework independently of Unity, due to the unique nature of the game design.

-Other features that I was responsible for include a power circuit system, which allows interactable objects to be powered by generators and circuit breakers, as well as several designer tools which helped to visualise various code systems and assist the testing and debugging process.
+Other features that I was responsible for include a power system, which allowed interactive objects to be powered by connected generators and circuit breakers, and several designer tools which helped to visualise code systems and assist the testing and debugging process.